 Include samples of your writing, graphic design, web design, video production, or other media skills.
 Here are some examples:

-- Details of presentations, speeches, or workshops that you’ve participated in
+- Details of presentations, lectures, speeches, or workshops you have given or participated in

-- Proposals, reports, and announcements that you’ve written or helped with
+- Proposals, reports, and announcements you have written or helped with

 - Professional work-related blogs